Ever had trouble finding Japanese recipes that were easy to make?

 Today, I’ll be talking about 2 of the most well-loved Japanese recipes (in terms of ingredients, that is) that just happen to be as world-renowned as any other Japanese cuisine: the okonomiyaki and its evolved version, the monjayaki.

-- Monjayaki, on the other hand, uses a pan-fried batter and had originated in the Kantō region.
+- Monjayaki, on the other hand, uses a pan-fried batter and originated in the Kantō region.

 Check out our article about teppanyaki accessories as well.

-Let’s discuss a little background in the difference between okonomiyaki and monjayaki.
-And then we’ll go straight into a delicious recipe!
+Let’s discuss a little background on the difference between okonomiyaki and monjayaki.

 Monjayaki vs okonomiyaki